Tuppe tuppe, Marescià!

-Tuppe tuppe, Marescià!, also known as È permesso Maresciallo?, is a 1958 Italian comedy film directed by Carlo Ludovico Bragaglia and starring Peppino De Filippo and Giovanna Ralli.
+Tuppe tuppe, Marescià! (nap. approx. 'Knock, knock Sarge'), also known as È permesso Maresciallo? ('May I, Sergeant/Marshal?'), is a 1958 Italian comedy film directed by Carlo Ludovico Bragaglia and starring Peppino De Filippo and Giovanna Ralli.

 Plot

-In Sagliena, Pietro Stelluti has become a marshal of the Carabinieri and greets the photo of his former superior Antonio Carotenuto, now on leave, while his colleague Baiocchi who has been promoted to the lower rank of brigadier remained under his orders.
-In a dialogue between Stelluti and Baiocchi, it is revealed that the love story with the "Bersagliera" ended badly.
+Sagliena, a (fictitious) village in Abruzzo: Pietro Stelluti as a newly promoted maresciallo (lit. marshal, i.e. warrant officer) of the Carabinieri greets the photo of his former superior Antonio Carotenuto, now on leave.
+Meanwhile, his long-time colleague Baiocchi rose to the lower rank of brigadiere (Sergeant) and is now under his command.
+In a dialogue between Stelluti and Baiocchi, it is revealed that the love story with the "Bersagliera" ended badly (see Bread, Love and Dreams).

 Now the young marshal has fallen in love with Maria, a girl who has a bar in the town square, but her shyness prevents him from declaring himself.
 Meanwhile, Maria is asked in marriage by Percuoco, a mature upstart who has returned to the village after making a fortune in France.
 Maria rejects the advances of the latter who then, to force her to surrender, opens another place and hires Carmelina, a busty waitress who attracts all of Maria's old customers to the new bar.